 The residence has 4 Floors/Houses of approximately 25-40 students each.
 Each floor has its own washrooms; each floor has a lounge area and kitchen facilities.
 The Lautenslager Hall (Social Centre), the Reaman Room (Pit Area), laundry room and the vending machines are located on the main floor.
 The Teaching and Learning Centre/Study Room is located on the main floor.

-The residence must be vacated for the Christmas holidays within 24 hours of the last scheduled examination at Laurentian.
+• The residence may need to be vacated for the Christmas holidays within 24 hours of the last scheduled examination at Laurentian.
 Students may return on the Saturday before the second term begins.
+If we are able to have a proctor stay over the Christmas break, the residence will remain open.

 a) Room Assessments: Room assessments are done when residents arrive and when they vacate.
 The last student leaving must lock the door.